Table of contents

 How to shout about your new passive income streams

-Investing in stocks and shares is a relatively private way of generating passive income without needing to shout about it.
+Investing in stocks and shares is a relatively private way of generating passive income without shouting about it.

 However, many other streams require some form of advertising and promotion to begin generating money.
 This can be something as simple as sharing a link on social media or asking friends and family to share, or as complex as creating an entire marketing campaign.
 Depending on the type of business, you may need to create a website – once you have, you can reach out to bloggers and influencers to celebrate your new product or service.